Arackulele/GrimoraMod/README.md

 - **Erratic** - At the end of the owner's turn, [creature] will move in a random direction.
 - **Inverted Strike** - [creature] will strike the opposing slot as if the board was flipped.
 A card in the far left slot will attack the opposing far right slot.
 - **Possessive** - [creature] cannot be attacked from the opposing slot.
 The opposing slot instead attacks one of it's adjacent slots if possible.
-- **Skin Crawler** - [creature] resolves, if possible, hide under an adjacent card providing a +1 buff.
-Otherwise, it dies.
+- **Skin Crawler** - When [creature] resolves, if possible, will hide under an adjacent card providing a +1 buff.
+Otherwise, it perishes.
 Cards on the left take priority.

 - ![Feature](https://raw.githubusercontent.com/julian-perge/InscyptionReadmeMaker/main/Artwork/Git/new.png) Added more logic to make the skeleton arm attack animation work for both player and opponent sides.